Integritas in Omnibus - Integrity in All Things is our school motto.

 - Wellspring: Grade 3 visits center

-From service opportunities, to studying religious leaders and Biblical heroes, learning about the differences and similarities of world religions, to supporting individual spiritual growth and promoting peace, Canterbury’s religion program makes an impact on the daily lives of students.
+From participating in service opportunities, to studying religious leaders and Biblical heroes, to learning about the differences and similarities of world religions, to supporting individual spiritual growth and promoting peace, Canterbury’s religion program makes an impact on the daily lives of students.

-While the school is non-denominational, the founders felt it was important it be grounded in Christian principles.
+While the school is non-denominational, our founders felt it was important it be grounded in Christian principles.
 In doing so, the school focuses on teaching values and helping students to grow in spirit.

-The Haven is a place and time for students to practice their faith and explore avenues of growth.
-It is available during various lunch and recess times for students in grades 1-4.
-The Haven is facilitated by the religion teacher who developed this unique program.
-With a special designated area withing the religion classroom, the Haven provides a safe and caring environment for students to talk, reflect and pray about those matters which are weighing on their hearts or which are moments for celebration.
+The Haven is a place and time for students to practice their faiths and explore avenues of growth.
+It is available during various lunch and recess times for students in Grades 1-4.
+The Haven is facilitated by the religion teacher, who developed this unique program.
+With a special, designated area withing the religion classroom, the Haven provides a safe and caring environment for students to talk, reflect, and pray about those matters which are weighing on their hearts or which are moments for celebration.
 It is a physical space with the appropriate sacred items for students to practice rituals such as prayer.

 Haven Interfaith Parent Group